-Howard is committed to providing equal access to students with documented disabilities.
+1. Howard is committed to providing equal access to students with documented disabilities.
 To ensure your access to accommodations, students with disabilities may contact Office of Student Services.
 There you can engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
 Accommodations are not provided retroactively.
+Accommodations letters are valid for one semester only.